-Over the past four years Cameron-Cole has quantified and publicly reported our greenhouse gas (GHG) emissions inventory to The Climate Registry.
+Over the past eight years Cameron-Cole has quantified and publicly reported our greenhouse gas (GHG) emissions inventory to The Climate Registry.
 The boundaries of our inventory include Scope 1 emissions (from metered natural gas; company-owned vehicles and equipment; hydrofluorocarbons from refrigerant usage) and Scope 2 emissions (from purchased electricity).
-Our footprint is consistent with that of a typical consulting business.
+Our footprint is consistent with that of a typical environmental services provider.
 The majority of our emissions are a result of purchased electricity, followed by fleet vehicle emissions.
 Our goal in future inventories is to actively work to decrease our total footprint.

 Sustainable Engineering Solutions

 Cameron-Cole is committed to helping clients achieve the highest level of sustainability in their engineering designs by evaluation of a wide array of energy saving measures, material components, and alternative and innovative technologies.
 We focus upon considerations including carbon footprint, water footprint and automated operation that reduce costly technical labor to service and operate systems.
 Cameron-Cole has partnered with leading technology developers and research universities, notably the Louisiana State University School of the Coast and Environment, Department of Environmental Sciences to accelerate bringing cutting-edge sustainable technologies to address client challenges, such as our Targeted Microbial Applications program.

 Recycling and Energy Use